Jcreye75/Election_analysis/README.md

 # Election_analysis

 ## Project Overview
-A colorfado Board of Electiuons employee has giuven you the following tasks to complete the election audit fo a recent local congressional election.
+A Colorfado Board of Elections employee has given you the following tasks to complete the election audit fo a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.